(but necessary for a modicum of credibility if any)

 2003: The Classification of Clouds, In Handbook of Weather Climate, and Water.
 John Wiley and Sons.

 2005: Microstructures and Precipitation Development in Cumulus and Small Cumulonimbus Clouds over the Warm Pool of the Tropical Pacific Ocean.
 Quart.
 J. Roy.
 Meteor.
-Soc. (pdf)
+Soc.
+131, 639-673.
+2pdf

 2006: Planned and Inadvertent Weather Modification Research at the Cloud and Aerosol Research Group at the University of Washington, 1963-2005.
-In Achievements in Weather Modification, United Arab Emirates, Two UW Researchers Honored by UN, 43-46.
-Hobbs et al 2006 Planned and Inadvertent Weather Modification Research at the University of WA 1963-2005
+In Achievements in Weather Modification, United Arab Emirates, 43-46.
+Award_manuscript Also exciting: Two UW Researchers Honored by UN

-2006: On the Status and Needs of Weather Modification: Viewpoint from a Reanalyst_Unsubmitted MS to Bulletin of the Amer.
+2006: On the Status and Needs of Weather Modification: Viewpoint from a Reanalyst Non-submitted MS to Bulletin of the Amer.
 Meteor.
 Soc.
 10-24-06, but date says Aug 31, 2006_final version.
-Was a hopeless effort.
-Would never get past reviewers under BAS Editorship it was felt.
+Felt it was a hopeless effort.
+Would never get past reviewers under BAS Chief Editorship, so gave up–not good.

 2008: Fragmentation of Freezing Drops in Shallow Maritime Frontal Clouds (J. Atmos.
 Sci.)